 Media Consultant ~ Silvia Casabianca, LMHC, LMT, RM, CTP, MQP

 Silvia Casabianca is licensed in Florida as a Mental Health Counselor.
-She offers traumatic incident resolution, Reiki, psychophysical integration and psychodynamic psychotherapy to individuals, couples, families and groups though Eyes Wide Open LLC.
+She offers traumatic incident resolution, Reiki, psychophysical integration and psychodynamic psychotherapy to individuals, couples, families and groups through Eyes Wide Open LLC.

 The author of Regaining Body Wisdom, among several other books, Silvia has a background as a medical doctor, journalist, writer, editor, publisher and innovative educator.

 Protecting the Earth is one of her calls.
 She considers that our relationship with the Earth is fundamental for the survival of both our species and the planet.
 Has supported many different environmental projects but more than anything is a conservationist who walks the talk.